metaplex-foundation/docs/docs/03-guides/07-archived/01-candy-machine-v1/02-create-mint-site.md

 1. candy machine with publickey number
 2. candy machine pubkey
 3. pubkey (this is the address of the wallet you made)
-4. timestamp number(time from setting a mintdate)
+4. timestamp number(time from setting a mint date)

 The network depends on whether you use mainnet-beta or devnet.
 You can also add your custom rpc after the "REACT_APP_SOLANA_RPC_HOST" value.